atulranjan45/Newsletter-agent/README.md

 - **Firecrawl API Key**: Get your API key from [https://firecrawl.dev](https://www.firecrawl.dev/app/api-keys)
 - **Nebius API Key**: Your Nebius AI API key from [https://studio.nebius.com/?modals=create-api-key](https://studio.nebius.com/?modals=create-api-key)

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-## License 📄

-This project is licensed under the MIT License - see the LICENSE file for details.

-## Acknowledgments 🙏

-- Built with Streamlit
-- Powered by Nebius AI
-- Web research powered by Firecrawl
-- Agent framework by Agno